 Bangkok, Chiang Mai and Koh Samui shopping?

 The best of Bangkok shopping?
 You could spend the rest of your life shopping in Bangkok, no joke.
-As such, nothing we say could come close to the extreme level of expertise available in Nancy Chandler’s Map of Bangkok (a labour of love she and her daughter have continually updated over 27 [!!!] editions).
+As such, nothing we say could come close to the extreme level of expertise available in Nancy Chandler’s Map of Bangkok (a labour of love she and her daughter continually updated over 27 [!!!] editions).
 On your Kindle, refer to Bangkok Shopping Made Easy.

 In addition to its furniture shops, Chiang Mai’s night bazaar is also a fantastic shopping spot to visit (and the available food stalls make it worthwhile for unenthusiastic browsers too).
-We refer you again to the knowing hands of Nancy Chandler.
+We refer you again to the knowing hands of Nancy Chandler Maps.
 Her Map of Chiang Mai will take you from teak to temple to Thai handicrafts.

 [Koh Samui Airport boutique]